Category:

 Alberto E. Rodriguez/Getty Images

-In the 1990s, Schwartz starting working in the adult film industry in minor, non-sexual roles.
+In the 1990s, Schwartz started working in the adult film industry in minor, non-sexual roles.
 He often worked behind the scenes in various administrative roles.
 While he began his work in the industry in non-sexual roles, he eventually transitioned to working in sexual roles in front of the camera.
 He appeared in the film "Beauty and the Beast: Part II" in 1990 and "Scotty's X-Rated Adventure" in 1996, among other films.
-He remained in the industry until 2000 when he decided to leave.
+He remained in the industry until 2000, when he decided to leave.

 Schwartz later became interested in reinvigorating his acting career.
 In 2004, he appeared in "Skin Walker" and "Unseen Evil 2."
 In 2008, he appeared in "Community College" and "The Coffin."
 He also pursued other non-acting work.
-He spent some time working as a manager for other actors, but ultimately quit this role as he did not enjoy it.
+He spent some time working as a manager for other actors but ultimately quit this role as he did not enjoy it.
 Since 2006, he has worked to help create a line of celebrity-based trading cards for Donruss, a trading card manufacturing company.
 He has obtained celebrity autographs for companies like Upper Deck, Razor, Leaf, and In the Game.
 In 2008, he began writing for the sports card magazine "Beckett."
 He was featured on the cover of the September 2008 issue of "Sports Card Monthly" along with Darren McFadden and Josh Hamilton.

 In 2022, Schwartz reprised his role of Flick in the "A Christmas Story" sequel, "A Christmas Story Christmas."
 The film takes place 33 years after the original movie and follows the original character, Ralphie, as he tries to make Christmas special for his family after his father dies.
-The Flick character owns a tavern in their home town.
+The Flick character owns a tavern in their hometown.
 The film was released on HBO Max by Warner Bros.
 Pictures in November of 2022 and received generally positive reviews.

 Personal Life